Remotasks Review – Is it a Scam or a Legit Micro Job Site?

 Is Remotasks Worth it?

 Only you can answer this question.
-Personally, I would only work for less than the minimum wage if I was only interested in gaining experience.
+Me, personally, I would only work for less than the minimum wage to gain skills and experience.

-If what you earn on Remotasks is more than the minimum wage in your country, then by any means, go for it!
+If the pay rate on Remotasks is more than the minimum wage in your country, then by any means, go for it!

 Working as a freelancer is a great way to make money online.